hyan506/line-following-robot/README.md

 # line-following-robot
-movement logic for a robot and a star algorithm
+The robot is controlled by a pSoC on the top of our designed PCB movement logic for the robot and a star algorithm is coded in C.